-- passenger cabin — This is the section of the airplane where all the passengers will sit.
+- passenger cabin — This is the section of the airplane where all the passengers sit.

-- cockpit — This is where the pilot and copilot sit and control the plane.
+- cockpit — This is where the pilot (the person flying the plane) and the co-pilot (someone who assists the pilot) sit and control the plane.
 Passengers are never allowed in the cockpit.

 Air traffic control

-Here is a great example of an in-flight safety announcement that you can practice reading.
-Read this out loud many times.
-Practice reading slowly, and then increase your speed once you feel more confident.
-Compare yourself to the voice reading the Delta announcement.
-How is your speed?
-How is your pronunciation?
+Here is a great example of an in-flight safety announcement that you can practice reading out loud.
+Start by reading it slowly, and then increase your speed once you feel more confident.
+Compare yourself to the voice reading the Delta announcement to check your speed and pronunciation.

-It is not your only job to be a waiter or waitress, but you will need to serve passengers on the flight.
-You will provide them with food, drinks, services, shopping guides and other items for comfort.
+While it is not your only job, you will need to serve passengers on the flight.
+You will provide them with food, drinks and other items and services for comfort and safety.

 Food and drinks

 - beverage — Another word for a drink.
 This could include water, coffee, tea, juice, soda/soft drinks or alcoholic beverages (usually available for an additional cost).

 - complimentary — Complimentary means that something is free, or that passengers do not have to pay for it.
 Most airlines offer complimentary beverages and snacks on their flights, and some offer complimentary meals on longer flights.

 - specialty meals — Usually passengers will be able to choose from two kinds of food for their meal on the flight.
 Sometimes they will need a specialty meal.
 These are meals prepared for passengers with unique diets.
 Be sure that you know exactly who needs specialty meals.